yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 ### Monitor Usage

-You can check how much text characters) you have translated so far in the current billing period, as well as the limits you set on DeepL Setting Page.
-You can use the following method:
+You can check how much text characters you have translated so far in the current billing period as well as the limits you set on DeepL Setting Page.
+Type in the keyword `deepl-usage`.

-* Using Alfred keyword `deepl-usage`

 ## Requirements

 To use this Alfred workflow, you need a **DeepL API free** or **DeepL API Pro** account.
-You can create one at the following URL.
+Create one at the following URL.

 https://www.deepl.com/pro/change-plan#developer

-**Note:** DeepL API is only available for DeepL developer API accounts (Free or Pro).
-It is unavailable (at the time of this writing) for regular individual DeepL accounts.
+**Note:** The DeepL API is only available to DeepL developer API accounts (free or professional).
+It is not available (at the time of this writing) for regular personal DeepL accounts.

 ## Setting Up